NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 ### Test the car park register method

-The car park register method should accept a `Sensor` or `Display` object.
+The car park register method should accept a `Sensor` (optional) or `Display` object.
 It should raise a `TypeError` if the object is neither a `Sensor` nor a `Display`.
 Before proceeding, think about where you would test this behaviour.
-Should you test it in the `CarPark` unit tests or the `Sensor` unit tests?
+Should you test it in the `CarPark` unit tests or the `Display`/`Sensor` unit tests?
 Why?

 > Answer here...